Short Story

 For as long as I can remember my Uncle Bobby was my idol – the self-proclaimed “Poster Boy for Home Depot”.
 In fact, I can’t recall a time when he wasn’t fixing this or repairing that.
 He was the neighborhood handyman, the guy everyone called to replace a broken window or unclog their toilet.
 He could paint a room like nobody’s business, his cutting-in seams done to perfection without the use of that “sissy painter’s tape”.
 Yep, he was like a magician, my Uncle Bobby was, and I loved following him around on his odd jobs, delighting at his request for me to hand him a Phillips head screwdriver or a roll of duct tape.

-The biggest problem with Uncle Bobby was the fact that he couldn’t truly fix anything that required real skill, like a washing machine or a radio or a power lawnmower.
+The biggest problem with Uncle Bobby was the fact that he couldn’t really fix anything that required true skill, like a washing machine or a radio or a power lawnmower.
 Whenever he attempted such jobs, he’d inevitably have a couple of pieces left over even after he finished putting the whole thing back together!
-He’d toss all the unused parts into a ten-gallon drum in our basement which was also his workshop.
-Funny thing was everything he was asked to repair would work fine for a while, then breakdown after several weeks anyway.
+He’d toss all the unused parts into a ten-gallon drum in our basement (which was also his workshop).
+Funny thing was everything he was asked to repair would work fine for a while, then breakdown after several days anyway.
 Uncle Bobby would explain that he “fixed the dang thing but it was just its time to go”.
 I think I was the only one who knew about his stash of leftover essential pieces which doubled in size on a weekly basis.

 Truth was Uncle Bobby had more crap in our basement than Carter had liver pills and he was slowly but surely inching his way over to the cramped corner where my mom had her washing machine.
 She finally put her foot down one day and demanded he either clean up his crap or build a wall around her laundry area so she wouldn’t have to look at all his crap.
 Rather than clean up the place, Uncle Bobby built mom a wall.
 Even she had to admit it was the best looking wall she’d ever seen, with a door and everything!